There are options for worshiping with us as we navigate and remain flexible during the COVID-19 pandemic:

 Let’s face it, it can be daunting visiting a church for the first time.
 We want you to feel at home, so we’ll try to answer some common questions folks may have.

 I’ve arrived–now what?
 You might say worship starts at our front door.
 Park in our spacious lot and make your way to the front door.
 Greeters will welcome you and offer you a bulletin.
 If you have any questions, they will be glad to help you.
 Find a seat anywhere in our sanctuary, from the back row to the front.

 What about kids?
 We love children!
 We have a staffed nursery for infants and youngsters through Kindergarten.
 Children of all ages are welcome in Worship and may sit with an adult or in the special space created for them.

 What does a service look like?
-From June through September our Sunday services begin at 10 am (October through May at 11 am).
+Our Sunday services begin at 10:30 am both in person and via livestream.
 Ancient traditions weave with contemporary practices as we praise and pray, confess and commune, sing and share Scripture, laugh and learn.
 We have other services throughout the seasons of the Christian calendar.

 Will I have to stand up and say my name?
 We wouldn’t do that to you!
 As part of our worship we greet each other in the ancient tradition of Passing the Peace.
 We shake hands, some may offer hugs, and we share the words, “The peace of Christ be with you.”
 Some people may also introduce themselves to you at this time.